 Green Academies Project

-The Green Academies Project supports young people in looking after the green spaces where they live.
-We want young people to understand the challenges faced by the environment, recognise the important role nature plays in our lives, and be part of the future of nature conservation.
+The Green Academies Project enables young people to look after the green spaces where they live.
+We empower young people to understand the challenges faced by the environment, recognise the important role nature plays in our lives, and be part of the future of nature conservation.

 Six of our places are working alongside young people and communities to look after the places important to them in Birmingham, South London, Greater Manchester, Newcastle and Wrexham.